No results were found...

 Blog

-The problem?
-Competition for sales is more intense than the competition for that last slice of pumpkin pie after Thanksgiving dinner.
+Competition for inbox space on Black Friday is more intense than the competition for that last slice of pumpkin pie after Thanksgiving dinner.

-While it can be hard to stand out among all the other offers, there are a few ways to create a Black Friday email campaign so irresistible that customers can’t help but open, click, and snatch up the deal.
+But you can stand out by creating a Black Friday email campaign so irresistible that customers can’t help but open, click, and snatch up the deal.

-Most brands will send multiple emails during the Black Friday weekend.
+Most brands will send multiple emails during, before and after the Black Friday weekend.
 A typical Black Friday email promotion sequence looks something like this:

 • Email 1: Teaser email sent in the week before Black Friday